When I first started out in marketing, I thought traffic was everything.

 Everyone needs information.

-Every day you are surrounded by tons of information on the channels that you follow, but when you need it the most, where do you go to find that information?
+Every day we are inundated with tons of information, but when you need it the most, where do you go to find answers?

 Identify the communication channels most appropriate to your target audience and try to talk to them using a specific language from their universe.

-For example, I know my target audience will either read marketing blogs or spend a lot of time on social sites like YouTube and LinkedIn consuming information.
+For example, I know my audience reads marketing blogs and spends a lot of time on social sites like YouTube and LinkedIn consuming information.

 Everyone wants solutions for their problems and to make their lives easier.
 This is a collective desire and it’s no different for your target audience.

-Think a little about your product and the problem of your target audience.
+Think a little about your product and the problem it solves.
 What benefits does your product or service offer?
 What can it do to solve those problems?
 What is the main value offer?

 Being optimistic helps a lot, but thinking about the negatives can also help, especially when we talk about target audiences.

-Better than considering what your audience wants, you can consider what it definitely doesn’t want, what it considers negative, and what it avoids.
+Better than considering what your audience wants, think about what they definitely don’t want and what they avoid.